Skip to main content

 Written by Ilya Krukowski

-This feature is available from the Pro plan and above.
+This feature is available from the Growth plan and above.
+(There are certain limitations on the Growth plan, see the FAQ section to learn more)

 Lokalise plugin for Figma enables you to: